green-fox-academy/czakoilevente/project-phase/sprint5/code_as_infrastructure.md

 <br>

  2. The `resource` block defines a resource that exists within the infrastructure.

+ The `tags` section is used to provide a name for your EC2 instance.

 To improve our configuration by assigning an elastic IP to the EC2 instance we're managing.
 Modify your `example.tf` and add the following: